markusmoenig/Eldiron-Web/content/scripting_data/_index.md

 # Example: random_walk_in_sector(1.0, 8)
 # Mostly used for NPCs
 random_walk_in_sector(distance, speed, max_sleep)

-# Register a player character.
-Only than do they receive user inputevents from the game.
-register_player()

 # Take an item from the region.
 The item is removed from the region and added to the character's inventory.
 take(item_id)